 In some suspicious cases, pension savers were told they would have better access to their pension funds tax efficiently.
 In some cases, this may not be correct, and could be used to tempt people into a scam.

 20% of red flags involved a promise of a guaranteed return on their new pension investments, or guaranteed access.
 Investment values can often go down instead of up.

 A Transfer Value Analysis System (TVAS) report helps people make an informed decision as to whether transferring a pension may be to their advantage.
 In some cases, no TVAS was provided making it difficult for people to make an informed decision.

 Scams have a criminal element to them, where as mis-selling may be down to straight up negligence.

-We know a few things about pension mis-selling, having helped our clients recover over £50 million* from mis-sold pensions, always on a no win – no fee* basis.
+We know a few things about pension mis-selling, having helped our clients recover over £50 million* from mis-sold pensions, always with no upfront charges.

 Each claim began with a FREE initial assessment – a no-obligation chat on the phone with one of our experienced case assessors to test for signs of mis-selling.

 Book yours today to check you aren’t walking into a potential loss on your retirement fund.

 Please note: you have an initial cooling off period of 14 days, if you cancel outside of this period you may be charged for the work carried out and if we have already submitted your claim, which results in an offer of compensation subsequently being made, we will charge our full fee as per our T&Cs – our fee is 20% + VAT – a total of 24%.